aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

     Type: AWS::SSM::Parameter::Value<AWS::EC2::Image::Id>
     Default: /aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2
 ```
-* Edit the Resources section of the template to import the value for SubnetId1 that was exported in Part 1.
-You can import the parameter of your choice the same way you imported VPC ID from `example_network.yaml` to `example_securitygroup.yaml`.
+* Edit the `Resources` section of the template to import the value for `SubnetId1` that you exported in Part 1.
+You can import the parameter of your choice the same way you imported the ID of the VPC, from `example_network.yaml` to `example_securitygroup.yaml`.
 :::

 :::expand{header="Want to see the solution?"}
 * You can find the full solution in the `code/solutions/stacksets/example_ec2instance.yaml` template.
+* Add the following line to the EC2 instance properties: `      SubnetId: !ImportValue AWS-CloudFormationWorkshop-SubnetId1`.
-* To deploy stack sets in parallel, when creating a new stack set, in **Deployment Options**, choose to deploy as **Parallel**.
-This will deploy StackSets operation in both the regions in **parallel**, thus saving time.
+* Use the updated template, and create a new `example-ec2instance-workshop` stack set to deploy the EC2 instance resources in the 2 regions you chose earlier.
+To deploy StackSets operations in parallel, from **Deployment Options** choose **Parallel**.
+This will deploy StackSets operations in both regions in parallel, thus saving time.
 :::
 ### Cleanup